'Je suis pro-choix': O'Toole appeals to Quebec voters wary to support Conservatives

 Before the election was called, the Tories held 10 of the 78 seats in Quebec, two fewer than before the last federal election was called in 2019.
 Conservatives haven't managed to secure more than 12 seats in the province in years.

-O'Toole is hoping to change that, by also promising funding for a tunnel under the St. Lawrence River that would connect Quebec City and Levis, Que., and benefit commuters.
+O'Toole is hoping to change that, by also promising funding for an tunnel under the St. Lawrence River that would connect Quebec City and Levis, Que., and benefit commuters.

 It's expected that some 50,000 cars would use the link daily.